emibcn/Rac1.py/README.md

 # Rac1.py
-Little script to listen to Rac1 catalan radio station from its public podcasts
+Small script to listen to Rac1 catalan radio station from its public podcasts.

 ## Compatibility
 Python 2 & 3